momohou21/hackathon-openbook/_posts/2021-10-29-event-planning.md

 # Before the Hack

-## 1.Key Steps to Prepare a Hackathon
+## 1. Key Steps to Prepare a Hackathon

 The preparation work can be really flexible according to your own event scale and goals.But the aim of the whole planning should be focusing on engaging and equipping the hackers to hack.
 A project tracker format can be found here, please feel free to make a copy and use for your upcoming hacks.